 We would appreciate feedback on your educational needs.
 Please complete this quick survey to let us know what topics you would most like to see addressed.

-Many of our programs are videotaped.
+Many of our programs are video recorded.
 Videos are posted online when available.
 Please note that many of these workshops are interactive in nature.
 Group work and discussions may not be fully captured by the recording.
-Click here to view the previous faculty development sessions and workshops.

 Certificate of Participation